tozny/e3db-php/README.md

 # Development

-Before running tests, create a registration token through your [InnoVault](https://innovault.io) account.
+Before running tests, create a registration token through your [Tozny account](https://dashboard.tozny.com/register).

 Store the registration token in a `.env` file at the project root (see `.env.example` for the example file layout).
 The integration tests will use this token to dynamically create test clients.